zawie/zill412/README.md

 # 🥯 z412L1
 This is a COMP 412 lab 1 student made test suite.
+It has <563 tests!

 ## 🚀 How do I use this?
 Simply clone this repo into your project directory and execute the bash script 'test' located in the folder: